-- 10.1 A full-time candidate is required to meet with their supervisory team on a minimum of a monthly basis and a part-time candidate on a bi-monthly basis. - 10.2 In the case of a candidate registered on an industrial partnership route (previously extramural basis) the meetings outlined above can also be defined by contact in which detailed feedback on work to date is provided.
+- 10.1 A full-time candidate is required to meet with their supervisory team on a minimum of a monthly basis and a part-time candidate on a bi-monthly basis. - 10.2 In the case of a candidate registered on an extramural basis the meetings outlined above can also be defined by contact in which detailed feedback on work to date is provided.
 In this instance a meeting is classed as a dedicated block of time where there is interaction between the supervisor and the student. - 10.3 Students are required to keep records of meetings with their Supervisors.
-Faculties are required to monitor and record student attendance at supervisory meetings and provide evidence to the PGR Administration Team each month (bi-monthly for part-time candidates). - 10.4 Candidates are required to accept responsibility for their own research activity and candidacy for a degree.
-They have a duty to keep their Supervisor(s) and Faculty informed of progress and any problems or difficulties encountered while registered for a research degree. - 10.5 Candidates for the Degree of Doctor of Philosophy are required to attend one of the University-wide Induction sessions in addition to any Induction Programme organised by their own Faculty, nearest to the date of enrolment.
-They are also required to enrol at the start of their programme and re-enrol at every anniversary or following any approved break in study. - 10.6 All research candidates are required to complete the Annual Progress Report, candidates for the Degree of Doctor of Philosophy will submit this when they submit their work for the relevant progression point.
-Re- enrolment will be temporary until the progression point has been confirmed and annual progress report received.
+Faculties are required to monitor and record student attendance at supervisory meetings and send a report which PGR Administration Team each month. - 10.4 Candidates are required to accept responsibility for their own research activity and candidacy for a degree.
+They have a duty to keep their Supervisor(s) and Faculty informed of progress and any problems or difficulties encountered while registered for a research degree. - 10.5 Candidates for the Degree of Doctor of Philosophy are required to attend one of the biannual University-wide Induction Courses in addition to any Induction Programme organised by their own Faculty nearest to the date of enrolment. - 10.6 Students are required to complete the Annual Progress Report on a yearly basis.
+Reenrolment will not be permitted until the Annual Progress Report has been submitted by both student and supervisor.
+Candidates have a responsibility to ensure that their thesis is submitted within the prescribed time period. - 10.7 Candidates are required to observe, and adhere to, the Code of Conduct for students.

-- 10.7 Candidates have a responsibility to ensure that their thesis is submitted within the prescribed time period. - 10.8 Candidates are required to observe, and adhere to, the Code of Conduct for students. - 10.9 Candidates are required to act as a responsible member of the University's academic community.
+10.8 Candidates are required to act as a responsible member of the University's academic community.